Jorimat/gears/README.md

 # gears
-Plot gear ratios of mountainbikes
+Plot gear ratios of mountainbikes with Python3.